AutoRepoReviewITPD/AutoRepoReview/docs/architecture/analytics.md

 Sensitive repository content (diff body, code, commit messages, raw prompts) will not be stored in analytics.
 Only high-level metadata will be recorded.

-## Measurement Approach and Pipeline
+## Measurement Approach and Pipeline (Planned)

-To support analytics, the system will be instrumented using OpenTelemetry for metrics and events.
+To support analytics, the system will be instrumented using OpenTelemetry for metrics and events (planned for future implementation).

 - Instrumentation points:
   - At CLI command parsing: record command name and session id